Growth Resources Online

-Both Susan and I hold degrees in theology and counseling, allowing us to seamlessly integrate biblical precepts with psychological processes to help our clients navigate life’s challenges and provide insight and direction for their psychospiritual growth.
+Susan and I both hold degrees in theology as well as counseling, allowing us to seamlessly integrate biblical precepts with psychological processes to help our clients navigate life’s challenges and provide insight and direction for their psychospiritual growth.

-By combining the precepts from Scripture with the best insights and methodologies of psychology, we flesh out the path that takes you from precept through process to that all-important lasting change.
+By combining the precepts from Scripture with the best evidence-based methodologies of psychology, we flesh out the path that takes you from precept through process to that all-important lasting change.

 And here’s how we do it . . .

-As a Member you’ll learn how to put the precepts of God’s Word into action in your own life by combining them with psychological processes to create lasting change.
+As a Member you will learn how to put biblical precepts into action in your own life by combining them with evidence-based psychological processes that create lasting change.

-Our proven methods have been field tested over our 30-year practice, working with people just like you.
+As a coaching client, you benefit from the proven methods we have field tested over our 30-year practice working with people just like you.

-Both phone and email options are available for your convenience.
+Phone, email, and video options are all available for your convenience.